gekkzzz/Learning-Full-Stack/README.md

 ---

+## Who This Is For

+This curriculum is for anyone learning to code who wants a clear, structured path — not a scatter of random tutorials.
+It's especially well suited for:

+- **Complete beginners** — everything starts from zero, no assumed knowledge
+- **Career switchers** — covers the full stack with enough depth to be job-ready
+- **Self-taught developers** — fills in gaps left by tutorials and courses
+- **Anyone who learns by doing** — every topic has a matching project, not just reading

+You don't need to go through all 30 topics.
+Open `1.
+Lecture Notes/00.
+Learning Roadmap.md` and pick the path that fits your goal (frontend, backend, full stack, data, or DevOps).
+You can be focused and targeted rather than working through everything linearly.

+---

 ## How to Use This Repo

-1. Start at lecture note `01.` and work your way forward
+1. Open `1.
+Lecture Notes/00.
+Learning Roadmap.md` and choose a path
+2. Work through the lecture notes for your chosen path in order
-2. When you finish a topic, open the matching project folder
+3. When you finish a topic, open the matching project folder
-3. Read the instructions inside the files (they're in the comments)
+4. Read the instructions inside the files (they're in the comments)
-4. Build it yourself — look things up, experiment, break stuff
+5. Build it yourself — look things up, experiment, break stuff
-5. Commit your work as you go — treat this as your portfolio
+6. Commit your work as you go — treat this as your portfolio

+This repo pairs well with the [Study Sprint Tracker](https://github.com/marketplace/actions/study-sprint-tracker) GitHub Action, which automatically tracks your learning progress across commits.

 ---